-AECOM completed a Preliminary Site Assessment of the site located at James's Walk and Forbes Lane, Dublin 8.
-The objective of the works was to identify potential risks to human health and the environment that may be associated with a fluid leak from the identified location.
+AECOM completed a Preliminary Site Assessment of the site located at the junction of St. James's Walk and Our Lady's Road, Dublin 8 (the site).
+The objective of the works was to identify potential risks to human health and controlled waters that may be associated with a fluid leak from the identified location.